O-notation in algorithm analysis: Problem complexity

-\subsection{Problem complexity}
+\begin{note}[Strict comparison is weaker] In a preorder which is not a partial order, the $\prec_X$ alone cannot be used to deduce whether $f \approx_X g$; it is a weaker concept than $\preleq$.
+However, providing $\prec_X$ and $\approx_X$ suffices.
+This is in contrast to a partial order, where $\approx_X$ is known to be the set\-/equality in $X$. \end{note}

-Apart from analyzing the resource\-/consumption of a specific algorithm, complexity analysts also have a greater underlying goal: that of analyzing the resource\-/consumption of the underlying problem $P : X \to Y$ itself --- for a given computational model, a given cost\-/model, and a given resource.
-This activity divides into two sub-activities.
+\section{Problem complexity}

-First, one wishes to find a lower-bound for the resource\-/consumption of $P$.
-A resource\-/consumption $f \in \rc{X}$ is a \defi{lower-bound} for $P$, if $f \domi \resource{A}$, for all $A \in \algo{P}$.
-A resource\-/consumption $f \in \rc{X} $ is \defi{optimal} for $P$, if $f$ is a lower-bound for $P$, and $g \domi f$ for each $g \in \rc{X}$ a lower-bound for $P$.
-The ultimate goal of lower-bound analysis is to find the optimal resource\-/consumption for $P$.
+Apart from analyzing the resource\-/cost of a specific algorithm, complexity analysts also have a greater underlying goal: that of analyzing the resource\-/cost of the underlying problem $\function{P}{X}{Y}$ itself --- for a given computational model, a given cost\-/model, and a given resource.
+This activity divides into two sub-activities; finding a lower\-/bound and an upper\-/bound for the cost function of $P$.